Orpheus McAdoo

 Orpheus Myron McAdoo (January 4, 1858 - July 17, 1900) was an American singer and minstrel show impresario.
-He toured extensively in Britain, South Africa and Australia, first with Frederick Loudin's Jubilee Singers and then with his own minstrel companies.
+He toured extensively in Britain, the Cape Colony, and Australia, first with Frederick Loudin's Jubilee Singers and then with his own minstrel companies.

 Early years

 Orpheus McAdoo was born in Greensboro, North Carolina, on January 4, 1858.

 He was the oldest child of slave parents.
 His mother was the only slave on the estate who could read.
 The family occupied a two-room cottage, presumably since they had higher status than most of the slaves on the plantation.

 McAdoo attended the Hampton Institute, graduating in 1876.

 For three years, he was a schoolteacher in rural Virginia, in Pulaski and Accomack counties, and for several more years he taught at the Hampton preparatory school.

 While teaching, McAdoo also spent much of his time touring with the Hampton Male Quartet.
 Around the end of 1885, he decided to join the Fisk Jubilee Singers led by Frederick J. Loudin.
 (Note: There is much uncertainty about the dates when McAdoo joined the Jubilee Singers and when he left them.
 Different sources give very different dates.)
 This troupe had sailed for England in April 1884, and for six years toured Australia, England, India and the Far East, returning to the USA in April 1890.

 Around October 1899, McAdoo and soprano Belle F. Gibbons left Loudin's group and went back to the USA.
 There McAdoo formed his own company, the Virginia Concert Company or Virginia Jubilee Singers.